⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Booking Holdings

-Global leader in online travel, operating brands like Booking.com, Priceline, Agoda, Kayak.
-Strong focus on accommodation bookings and international markets.
+Global leader in online travel services, operating brands like Booking.com, Priceline, Agoda, and Rentalcars.com.
+Strong in Europe and North America with a massive global inventory.

 Expedia Group